hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 **4. Create an account**

-I choose to use the Object Store Web GUI to create an account.
+I chose to use the Object Store Web GUI to create an account.

 Refer to this document - [Using the Object Store Interface](https://docs.datafabric.hpe.com/72/MapROverview/create-account.html#create_account__section_fsm_1hn_nrb).